The Masters can be taken either as a full-time program or part time for domestic students.

 Core Units of Study (All Students)

+Four intensive units of study are offered in the Autumn Semester and two intensive units of study are in the Spring Semester.
 The units of study are held in venues in the Greater Sydney area, Southern Highlands of New South Wales and at the Western Plains Zoo in Dubbo that optimize teaching opportunities.
 The structure of each unit of study will include the use of lectures, seminars, tutorials, practical work and field studies.
 Four units of study are offered in semester one and two units of study are in semester two.
 Students will be assigned projects and assessments in each unit of study that will be completed in the periods of time between them.
 These projects will be designed to allow the students to develop new skills and to hone their critical thinking and will require considerable time and effort.
-Students will also participate in an online journal club through both semesters.

 Elective Units of Study (72 Credit Point Masters students only)